ChefZander/skyblock_zero/README.md

 Textures: Zander (content db: @zanderdev) CC BY-SA 4.0<br>
 See LICENSE.txt (for code) and LICENSE-TEXTURES.txt for more information.
 IMPORTANT: Part of the code may be licensed diffrently.
 Make sure to check if there are any other notices.
+This Game uses part of the code of Mesecons, Minetest Game, and potentially others.
+Their licenses can be found inside the repository.

 ## Soundtrack & SFX
 #### Main Menu